MG Midget: MG Midget racing coupés

 MG racing driver and garage owner Dick Jacobs persuaded Abingdon to build a pair of special lightweight Midgets with a GT body shape inspired by the Aston Martin DB4.
 The roof used the front part of the standard Midget hardtop, while the rear portion and the windshield were custom.
 A quick release fuel filler was placed beneath the rear windshield to the right.
 The nose was redesigned by Syd Enever to improve the aerodynamic efficiency—wind tunnel tests showed that the new body required 13 hp less to achieve 100 mph than the standard body shape.
 The cars were registered BJB 770 and BJB 771.
 A third car was constructed for John Milne of Scotland and all three cars survive.
 The two loaned to Dick Jacobs were originally fitted with 979 cc A-series engines with twin Webers and approximately 80 hp.
 As campaigned from 1962 to 1963 they received 997 cc (Formula Junior-spec.)
 BMC A-series engines.
 For the 1964 season they ran the larger Formula Junior engine at 1139 cc, with a 1287 cc engine using a block derived from the Mini-Cooper 'S' available for events where the coupés ran as prototypes.
 They were fitted with 18.5 impgal fuel tanks, larger oil coolers, large-bore exhaust systems and dual-circuit brakes.

+As the MG Midget model was developed, it gained considerable weight and a higher ride height.
+Despite larger displacement engines, the later cars are slower and handling is adversely affected.
+Many in the U.S. consider the 1967 model year to exhibit the best stock performance; the 1275 cc engine was unencumbered by power-sapping smog-reducing equipment and the added weight of the later giant bumpers.